gyf135/gyf135.github.io/_pages/about.md

 <br/><img src='/images/library.JPG'>

-This is Dr. Yifei Guan's home on the web!
+This is Yifei's home on the web!

 I am currently a postdoctoral associate at Rice University, working in the multidisciplinary area of deep learning and fluid turbulence modeling in the Environmental Fluid Dynamics Group under the supervision of Prof. Pedram Hassanzadeh.
 I obtained my Ph.D. in Mechanical Engineering from the University of Washington in June 2019.
 Over the past eight years, I have developed expertise in computational fluid dynamics, chaotic and turbulent multi-physical fluid flow modeling, high-performance computing, and deep-learning-assisted multiscale simulations.